kuanfandevops/zeva2/developer-guide.md

 (6) Set `npm run start` as the startup command (using, for example, CMD).

+Suggested Dockerfile build steps for the `bullmq` service, which assumes a base node image; in development, we're currently using node 22.13.1:

+(1) Copy over the contents of zeva2/next

+(2) Install all dependencies (`npm install`); will need dev dependencies as well.

+(3) Execute `npm run generatePrismaSchema`.

+(4) Set `npm run bullmq` as the startup command (using, for example, CMD).

 Deployment notes:

 (1) Once the database container is running, we will need to execute, in an equivalent environment